crosssenses/GDHRNet/best-practice-threats/pages/index.md

 Moreover, Policymakers need to collaborate on creating certification schemes (i.e. seals) and reporting mechanisms to alleviate bias and other relevant problems.
 In addition, it is crucial that they work together on drawing up Codes of Conduct.
 Said Codes would, inter alia, contain:

-a) draft Human Rights Impact Assessments;
+1. draft Human Rights Impact Assessments;

-b) methodologies that could be applied to effectively audit decision-making algorithms and facilitate human intervention;
+2. methodologies that could be applied to effectively audit decision-making algorithms and facilitate human intervention;

-c) draft Notices and relevant guidelines on how to provide individuals with information on the decision-making algorithms using clear and plain language.
+3. draft Notices and relevant guidelines on how to provide individuals with information on the decision-making algorithms using clear and plain language.

 Lastly, a great effort should be made to properly educate individuals in order to provide them with the opportunity to familiarise themselves with the algorithmic logic and also raise awareness on human rights issues.